-The local community, organisations, individuals and Church Street residents can submit applications for funding for health and wellbeing or environmental projects.
+The local community, organisations, individuals and Church Street residents can submit applications for funding for health and wellbeing and/or environmental projects.

 Individuals and organisations based in the Church Street ward will be prioritised.

-Individuals between 16 to 18 years old can apply, but will be required to have an adult with a current DBS certificate present while delivering their project.
-They also need the support of a guarantor.
+Individuals between 16 to 18 years old can apply but will be required to have an adult with current DBS certificate present while delivering their project.
+They also need the support of a guarantor who would be the recipient of the funds.
 For example, City of Westminster College students could be backed by the college.

 We will fund positive activities that address health, wellbeing and the environment.

 These could be activities that have a direct public benefit for residents of the Church Street ward and Paddington Green estate.
 They are to be delivered free of charge.
 Examples of the activities that can be funded include: